Locations

 -

-The third largest school district in NY State with almost 27,000 students
+The third largest school district in New York State, with nearly 25,000 students

 -